Home > Analyses > Utilities > Dominion Energy, Inc.

 Consolidated Edison, Inc.36B

-Dominion Energy ranks 5th among 23 competitors in the Regulated Electric industry.
-Its market cap is about 30% of the leader, NextEra Energy, Inc. The company is below the average market cap of the top 10 competitors (67.5B) but above the sector median (34B).
-It holds a 21.79% market cap advantage over its closest rival above, American Electric Power Company.
+Dominion Energy ranks 5th among 23 competitors, with a market cap at 32.54% of the leader, NextEra Energy.
+It sits below the average market cap of the top 10 (67.5B) but above the sector median (34B).
+The company holds a 13.01% gap above its nearest competitor, American Electric Power, indicating a solid mid-tier position.

 Comparisons with competitors